 The genesis of the Alps

 The surface of the earth is in motion.
 Not only volcanic eruptions, but also earthquakes maintain a continuous process of change.
-Earthquakes are caused by the slow movement of shifting continents: towards each other, away from each other or one over the other.
+Earthquakes are caused by the slow movement of shifting continents: towards each other, away from each other, or one over the other.
 When these tectonic plates move towards each other, the enormous pressure can form new mountain chains.

-The actual mountain-building started a 100 million years ago, when the African tectonic plate started to move towards and cause pressure on the more stable tectonic plates of Europe and Asia.
-Under the influence of this gigantic pressure the bottom of the sea rose to form new mountains.
+The actual mountain-building started 100 million years ago, when the African tectonic plate started to move towards and cause pressure on the more stable tectonic plates of Europe and Asia.
+Under the influence of this gigantic pressure, the bottom of the sea rose to form new mountains.
 On a smaller scale, glacial periods and glaciers caused the shaping of the mountains by their eroding influence.

 The Alps are still growing

 The growth process is still going on.
-On a geological timescale the Alps are a young mountain range, still developing: the Alps gain about one millimeter (0.04 ") in height every year.
+On a geological timescale, the Alps are a young mountain range, still developing: the Alps gain about one millimeter (0.04 “) in height every year.

 One can recognize a young mountain range by its high and roughly shaped tops.
 The summits will be subject to wear, caused by erosion, and weathering.
 Eventually they will round off.
 As a result of this, the mountains will disappear in the long term.

-The Alps were the first mountainous area which was geologically investigated in an extensive way.
+The Alps were the first mountainous area that was geologically investigated in an extensive way.
 Many geological terms find their origin in the Alps.
-Worldwide the name 'Alps' is often used in the nomenclature of other mountain ranges.
+Worldwide the name ‘Alps’ is often used in the nomenclature of other mountain ranges.